DrMarc/slab/README.md

 stims = slab.Precomputed.read('stims.zip') # reloads the file into a Precomputed object
 ```

-The basic functionality of the Signal class and many of the sound generation methods in the Sound class were based on the brian.hears Sound class (now [brain2hears](https://brian2hears.readthedocs.io/en/stable/), an auditory modelling package).
+<b id="f1">1</b> The basic functionality of the Signal class and some of the sound generation methods in the Sound class were based on the brian.hears Sound class (now [brain2hears](https://brian2hears.readthedocs.io/en/stable/), an auditory modelling package). [↩](#a1)

 Installation
 ------------